Nissan Sylphy: Asia

 In Japan, the Nissan Revival Plan was implemented, and saw the reorganization of Nissan's Japanese dealership network, introducing Nissan Red Stage as the sole provider of all Sunny/Pulsar vehicle platforms formerly available at Nissan Satio/Nissan Cherry/Nissan Prince locations.
 Engine choices consisted of the 1.5- QG15DE, 1.6- QG16DE, 1.8- QG18DE, and the 2.0-litre QR20DD.
 A five-speed manual transmission is only available for the 1.5-litre, the other models featuring a four-speed automatic transmission with the 2.0l motor mated to a CVT.
 The four-wheel drive version was only offered with the 1.8-litre model.

+In Sri Lanka, Nissan sold the Bluebird Sylphy G10 as the Nissan Sunny N16 in two trims: EX saloon and Super Saloon.
+While there were differences in measurements and exteriors, the interiors were mostly the same.
+Nissan offered various models with different nameplates like Bluebird, Sylphy, and Cefiro, each having modified specifications.
+It's important to note that these nameplates didn't exactly match the global models with the same names.
+The EX saloon had a black grill and was offered with the 1.3 L QG13DE engine.

 In Thailand, where the Sunny name was used, alongside the sedan, the five-door was also sold (imported from the UK).
 Consequently, each body style has a different front end.
 China, Singapore and Sri Lanka also received the sedan model only under the Sunny name.
 In China, it was produced by the Dongfeng Motor Company, a joint venture with Nissan.

 In Singapore, the N16 succeeded the B15 model in the year 2000.
 It was available in two engine variants, both 1.5-litre and 1.6-litre.
 In 2004, a facelifted model was introduced.
 The facelifted model was only available with a 1.6-litre engine.
 It continued to be available for sale, until the year 2011.
 Both versions came in manual and automatic transmissions.
 Nissan Sunny was only sold in the sedan variant, imported from Japan.